Cognitive Errors in Clinical Decision Making

 Confirmation bias

 Confirmation bias is "cherry-picking," which means clinicians selectively accept clinical data that support a desired hypothesis and ignore data that do not.
-Confirmation bias often compounds an anchoring error when the clinician uses confirmatory data to support the anchored hypothesis even when clearly contradictory evidence is also available.
+Confirmation bias often compounds an anchoring error when the clinician uses confirmatory data to support the anchored hypothesis even when contradictory evidence is also available.
 For example, a clinician may steadfastly cling to patient history elements suggesting acute coronary syndrome (ACS) to confirm the original suspicion of ACS even when serial ECGs and cardiac enzymes are normal.

 Attribution errors